Golden Gate Bridge

 Telephone: (415) 921 5858

-Transport: Golden Gate Transit buses 10, 60, 70 or 80 depart daily for Marin County from the Transbay Terminal.
-Muni buses 28 and 29 also stop at the bridge toll plaza
+Transport: Golden Gate Transit buses towards Marin County and San Francisco Financial District and Civic Centre as well as Muni buses 28 and 76 stop at the bridge toll plaza.

-Admission: A $6 toll is collected from cars when driving south towards the city.
+Admission: $8 toll is collected from cars when driving south towards the city, the toll is reduced when carpooling.